 Plan Mystery Writing

 Mr. Frank handed his teaching partner another page.
-“After brainstorming, it’s time for each child to map and write his/her own mystery story.
+“After brainstorming, this mystery writing activity asks each child to map and write his/her own story.
 It’s narrative writing at its best!

 “First, kids explore ideas for writing.
 What problem, mystery, or crime will be the focus of the story?